 Bristow Aviation Holdings Limited ("Bristow Aviation") - The Company owns common stock and a significant amount of Bristow Aviation's subordinated debt.
 Bristow Aviation is incorporated in England and, through its subsidiaries, holds all the outstanding shares in BHL.
-As of December 31, 2022, the Company and Impigra (as defined below) owned 49% and 51%, respectively, of Bristow Aviation.
-A number of the subsidiaries of Bristow Aviation provide aviation services to customers primarily in Australia, Nigeria, Norway, Trinidad and the U.K. Bristow Aviation's subsidiaries include BNAS, BHNL, PAAN and YII Energy, and it eliminates all transactions among and between these VIEs.
+As of December 31, 2023, the Company and Impigra (as defined below) owned 49% and 51%, respectively, of Bristow Aviation.
+A number of the subsidiaries of Bristow Aviation provide aviation services to customers primarily in Australia, Nigeria, Norway, Trinidad and the UK Bristow Aviation's subsidiaries include BNAS, BHNL, PAAN and YII Energy, and it eliminates all transactions among and between these VIEs.

-Bristow EU Holdco B.V. ("BEU") - During the nine months ended December 31, 2022, the Company formed a new entity in the Netherlands to perform services in certain European Union jurisdictions.
+Bristow EU Holdco B.V. ("BEU") - BEU is a legal entity in the Netherlands to provide services in certain European Union jurisdictions.
 BEU is 49% owned by the Company and 51% owned by a European Union national.
 The financial information for this VIE is aggregated within the summary financial information table below.